Fermat's factorization method

-Since N is odd, then c and d are also odd, so those halves are integers.
-(A multiple of four is also a difference of squares: let c and d be even.)
+Since N is odd, both c and d are also odd, and hence the two terms in parentheses are integers.

-In its simplest form, Fermat's method might be even slower than trial division (worst case).
-Nonetheless, the combination of trial division and Fermat's is more effective than either by itself.
+In its simplest form, Fermat's method can be even slower than trial division (in the worst case).
+Nonetheless, combining Fermat's method and trial division can be more efficient than either method alone.

 Basic method

 One tries various values of a, hoping that $a^2-N = b^2$, a square.